-Unified Callbacks will consist of a callback audition and a personal interview.
-Some events will also include an overview of the program.
+Our Chicago Unified Callback Auditions will consist of an audition, personal interview, and information session.
 We have strictly limited availability for this callback.
 Email BFATheatre@sru.edu for more information and specifics about available dates.

 Applicants who are invited to a callback but are unable to attend any of these in-person Callback Audition dates, should let us know as soon as possible so we can attempt to make alternative arrangements.